LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 - `global`: parameters are aimed at the global level.
 - `program`: parameters are used as a program definition.
-- `method`: parameters are used as a method definition.
+- `method`: parameters are used as a method definition and update a given method by name.

-While this is relative intuitive, there are special considerations for methods:
+While this is relatively intuitive, there are special considerations for methods:

 - First, methods have a `module` key, that relate to specific method modules.
 For example, an OGI method is simulated using the OGI module.
 Users can build custom types or extend existing types, but some `module` is necessary to ensure LDAR-Sim knows what code to run.
 The full list of available modules is provided in parameter documentation below.

 - Second, methods have labels.
 This is necessary as there can be many different methods that are quite different, but have the same `module`.
 A good example is different OGI companies.
 You can run a simulation with multiple OGI companies, each specified as a unique method with unique agents, but both of the same type `OGI`.
 This is helpful to represent different work practices, different collection of parameters, or different approaches with the same technology.
+If you are modeling a hypothetical aircraft company, the module will need to be set to `aircraft` and the label can be set to the name that you specify.

 - Third, because methods are often carefully designed and used in treatment / control experiments, it is helpful to allow reuse of specific methods by referring to methods by their `label`.